-Also, you never know what can happen like, oh say your computer crashes and erases all of your hard work.
-Plan ahead at least a month or two in advance with blog posts ready to be uploaded and upload these blog posts where you can access them from anywhere.
+PRO TIP: Plan ahead at least a month or two in advance with blog posts ready to be uploaded and upload these blog posts where you can access them from anywhere.

 Blogging is serious work.
 It’s not as simple as whipping up a quick blog post the day of publishing said blog post and expect to get thousands of views.
 No no no. There’s writing content, creating graphics, promoting blog posts, networking, doing sponsored posts, managing emails lists, etc…

 You need to be on your A-game, so it’s important to keep yourself organized or you will fall through the cracks and burn out quickly.

 Planners are a great way of organizing yourself.
 I have heard of editorial calendars and I would like to delve into that but for now, I’ll stick to good ol’ paper planner for now.